 Arjan Frijns obtained his MSc in Mechanical Engineering and his PhD from the department of Mathematics at TU/e.
 After a post-doctoral position in the field of heat transfer, he was appointed as Assistant Professor in the Energy Technology group at the TU/e (department of Mechanical Engineering).
 He worked in 2005 as visiting scientist in the group of prof. Peter Stephan (Technische Universität Darmstadt) and in 2016 in the group of prof. Geert van Steenberge (Ghent University / IMEC).
 Since 2012 he is co-chair of the international conference series on Non-Equilibrium Gas Flows (NEGF).

-Numerical and experimental feasibility study of vapor chambers for LED applications34th Thermal Measurement, Modeling and Management (SEMI-THERM 2018) (2018)
+Numerical and experimental feasibility study of vapor chambers for LED applications34th Annual Semiconductor Thermal Measurement and Management Symposium, SEMI-THERM 2018 (2018)

 A Fluorescent Micro-Optofluidic Sensor for In-Line Ion Selective Electrolyte MonitoringIEEE Sensors Journal (2018)